 Landmarks you'll recognise from TV and movies

-What are the best sights to see in New York?
+What are the best sights to see on your holidays to New York?

 There's loads to do on a New York city break, but we've taken the liberty of sky-scraping together some of the good stuff.
 Sorry.